-In September 2017, we entered into the Sales Agreement pursuant to which we may sell shares of our common stock from time to time with aggregate gross proceeds of up to \$125,000,000, through an at-the-market equity offering
+In September 2017, we entered into the Sales Agreement pursuant to which we may sell shares of our common stock from time to time with aggregate gross proceeds of up to \$125,000,000, through an at-the-market equity offering program under the Sales Agreement.
+During the nine months ended September 30, 2019, the Company received no proceeds from the sale of shares of common stock pursuant to the Sales Agreement.

-We believe our current cash, cash equivalents and marketable securities will be sufficient to fund our planned expenditures and meet our obligations through at least the next twelve months from the issuance of our financial statements as of and for the nine months ended September 30, 2018.
+We believe our current cash, cash equivalents and marketable securities will be sufficient to fund our planned expenditures and meet our obligations through at least the next twelve months from the issuance of our financial statements as of and for the nine months ended September 30, 2019.
 The amounts and timing of our actual expenditures depend on numerous factors, including:

-- the progress, timing, costs and results of clinical trials for CPI-444 and CPI-006; - the timing, progress, costs and results of preclinical and clinical development activities for our other product candidates; - the number and scope of preclinical and clinical programs we decide to pursue; - · the costs involved in prosecuting, maintaining and enforcing patent and other intellectual property rights; - the cost and timing of regulatory approvals; - · our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and - · other factors described in the section of this report entitled "Risk Factors."
+the progress, timing, costs and results of clinical trials for ciforadenant, CPI-006 and CPI-818;

+- the timing, progress, costs and results of preclinical and clinical development activities for our other product candidates; - the number and scope of preclinical and clinical programs we decide to pursue; - the costs involved in prosecuting, maintaining and enforcing patent and other intellectual property rights; - the cost and timing of regulatory approvals; - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company; and - other factors described in the section of this report entitled "Risk Factors."

 We expect to increase our spending in connection with the development and commercialization of our product candidates.
 Until such time, if ever, as we can generate substantial revenue from product sales, we expect to fund our operations and capital funding needs through equity and/or debt financings.
 We may also enter into additional collaboration arrangements or selectively partner for clinical development and commercialization.
 The sale of additional equity would result in dilution to our stockholders.
 The incurrence of debt financing would result in debt service obligations and the governing documents would likely include operating and financing covenants that would restrict our operations.
 In addition, sufficient additional funding may not be available on acceptable terms, or at all.
 If we are not able to secure adequate additional funding, we may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
-Any of these actions could have a material effect on our business financial condition and results of operations.
+Any of these actions could have a material effect on our business, financial condition and results of operations.